xfortisfye/GCCF/03-lab.md

 - [ ] False

 ----
-# Kubernetes Engine: Qwik Start
+# Lab 03-04: Kubernetes Engine: Qwik Start

 ## Overview
 Google Kubernetes Engine (GKE) provides a managed environment for deploying, managing, and scaling your containerized applications using Google infrastructure.
 The Kubernetes Engine environment consists of multiple machines (specifically Compute Engine instances) grouped to form a container cluster.